jcfr/QtVTKOpenGLOpenVR/README.md

 window.

 It is understood that at first performance may be degraded.
-That said, we anticipate that hardware performance will improve and that this approach will be viable in the short term.
+That said, we anticipate that hardware performance will improve and that this approach will be viable in the near term.

 Proposed approaches
 -------------------

+#### Approach 1: Remove SDL requirements + sync Qt event loop with VR + sync actors

 _to be done_